How to Become a Fishing Guide?

 First, you should ask yourself.
 Do I, know how to start a business, not even a fishing guide business?
 Which should include start-up ideas and start-up costs?
 How to get and keep clients?
 Can I or do I know how to market myself?
 Where should you start?

 If you can’t distinctly answer each one of those questions in detail, you may want to pause and get the answers first.
 Your failure to answer these questions will lead to your failure later.
-That’s a guaranty!
+That’s a guarantee!

 How to become economically independent?